We can conduct consultations in-person, via video chat or phone. Please don’t hesitate to contact us if you have any questions!

 • A Living Will (AKA an Advanced Directive to Physicians) providing instructions as to how you want doctors to handle your care, should your illness becomes irreversible or terminal, making it easier for your loved ones so that they do not have to make that decision.

-Types of Estate Plan
+Types of Estate Plans in Texas

 Wills

-A will establishes how your property will be handled after you die and who will act as the temporary and permanent legal guardians of any minor children in your absence.
-It can also make payment arrangements for any debts you may have.
-Likewise your will can detail how your remains are to be treated and how your digital assets, like your FaceBook page, are to be handled after your death.
-Creating a will can help reduce the stress and conflict that could arise among your loved ones after you pass, as there will be no question or argument as to how matters concerning your estate, assets, etc. should be handled.
+• Creating a will can help reduce the stress and conflict that could arise among your loved ones after you pass, as there will be no question or argument as to how matters concerning your estate, assets, etc. should be handled.
 For example, a thorough will makes it nearly impossible for family members to fight over which heirlooms they should have, as you can clearly state which beneficiaries will receive each of these items within your will.

 Trusts

-Like a will, a trust establishes how you would like property distributed after you die.
-However, in a trust, you can also distribute this property before you die.
-For example, you can open a trust on behalf of your nephew and create a stipulation not to distribute the contents until he reaches a certain age.
+• For example, you can open a trust on behalf of your nephew and create a stipulation not to distribute the contents until he reaches a certain age.
 Additionally, assets in a trust never go through a probate process (unlike the assets in a will).

 Powers of Attorney

-Powers of attorney enable you to give another person the right to act on your behalf should you become incapacitated.
-You can revoke this power at any time and it expires when you pass away.
-A legal document of this type can be as narrow or broad as you like.
+• A legal document of this type can be as narrow or broad as you like.
 For example, you can create a Power of Attorney to allow someone to sell a car for you and nothing else, or, on the other hand, you can give someone the power to handle all your business and financial affairs. .
 You can also designate someone to act on your behalf as a Medical Power of Attorney, who will only make medical-related decisions for you if you are incapacitated and unable to make your own decisions.

 Living Will or Advanced Directive to Physicians

-More commonly known throughout Texas as an Advanced Directive to Physicians, living wills document your wishes for medical care should you ever become incapacitated or otherwise unable to communicate your decisions.
-Including an Advanced Directive is crucial to your estate plan.
+• Including an Advanced Directive is crucial to your estate plan.
 Without one, your care and treatment decisions will be left in the hands of family, doctors, or judges, few of whom are likely to know your medical preferences.

 In addition to recording the treatment you prefer, as well as those you would refuse, you should name a healthcare proxy.
 This person will serve as your medical power of attorney and, as such, have the ability to handle all medical decisions as you age.